Cellobration September 27, 2019 · Westbrook Music Building

-The Sixth Annual Honors Spring Strings will take place at the University of Nebraska-Lincoln for high school freshman, sophomores, juniors and seniors.
-Students will work directly with UNL's award winning string faculty and the celebrated Czech conductor, Bohuslav Rattay.
+Honors Spring Strings will take place at the University of Nebraska-Lincoln for high school freshmen, sophomores, juniors and seniors.
+Students will work directly with UNL's Glenn Korff School of Music award winning string faculty.

 The Spring Strings Honors Orchestra is by invitation or nomination only.
 To nominate a student to participate, please contact Dr. Hans Sturm: email@example.com

 Deadline: February 13, 2020

 Spring Strings Homepage

 Day of Percussion March 14, 2020 ·

 Nebraska’s largest percussion event of the year will be hosted at the University of Nebraska-Lincoln’s Glenn Korff School of Music.

 Midwest ClariFest April 4, 2020 · Westbrook Recital Hall